Parking Information - Students click on topics below for more information

 permit $154.00, spring semester $92.00, and summer $39.00.
 Vehicle with a current UWSP student parking hangtag correctly displayed from the rearview mirror is valid in all student parking lots.

 Lot J – Maria Drive, next to Waste Education Center

 Lot P – Isadore Street, across from Debot Center

-Lot W – Clark Street, behind Hyer Hall, (lot partitioned for student & staff parking)
+Lot W – Clark Street, east of Hyer, (lot partitioned for student & staff parking)

 Student parking lots are open when classes are not in session.
 (Check the academic calendar for course information.)